sangdon/CAML/README.md

 # CAML (Confidence Auditor-based on Manifold Learning)

 CAML predicts confidence of a label prediction by a given classifier.
-Internally, CAML model a calibration predictor by using manifold learing.
+Internally, CAML model a calibration predictor by using manifold learning.

 ## Prerequisites
 * Linux